yzhangcs/parser/README.md

 English and Chinese dependency parsing models are trained on PTB and CTB7 respectively.
 For each parser, we provide pretrained models that take BiLSTM as encoder.
-We also provide models finetuned on pretrained language models from [Huggingface Transformers](https://github.com/huggingface/transformers).
+We also provide models trained by finetuning pretrained language models from [Huggingface Transformers](https://github.com/huggingface/transformers).
 We use [`robert-large`](https://huggingface.co/roberta-large) for English and [`hfl/chinese-electra-180g-large-discriminator`](https://huggingface.co/hfl/chinese-electra-180g-large-discriminator) for Chinese.
 During evaluation, punctuation is ignored in all metrics for PTB.